You may want to read:

-If perchance, you get good results because you were nice to others, praise God for the good results.
-Personal blessings that come to you for loving God and others more than yourself is a thing to be praised, not an idol to be worshiped.
+If, perchance, you get good results because you were nice to others, praise God for the good results.
+Personal blessings that come to you for loving God and others more than yourself are things to be praised, not an idol to be worshiped.

 A person who chooses not to be nice is a person who does not have an accurate and practical understanding of the gospel.
 For the Christian, this is gospel amnesia.

 Then his master summoned him and said to him, You wicked servant!
 I forgave you all that debt because you pleaded with me.

 And should not you have had mercy on your fellow-servant, as I had mercy on you (Matthew 18:32-33)?

 The context of this story is about a man who owed 10,000 talents, and he pleaded with his master to forgive him of the debt he owed.
 The master showed mercy and forgave him all his debt.
 This forgiven servant shortly thereafter began to assail a man who owed him far less–one hundred denarii.

 When the master found out how mean this guy was to someone who owed far less than what he had forgiven him for, the master was angry with the servant.
 The unforgiving servant lapsed into gospel amnesia.
 The master said, “Should not you have had mercy on your fellow servant, as I had mercy on you?”

 Here is my question to you: Shouldn’t you have mercy on others because of the kindness shown to you?
 Let’s go at it this way.
 Let’s take a short gospel test.
 How you answer these questions will reveal your understanding and application of the gospel: